akhilkailas017/Yolov5-GUI/README.md

 A. Steps for running the GUI

-- copy this files in yolov5 folder
+- copy this files in yolov5 folder except yolov5+GUI.rar
 - open Detector-python.bat

 B. Steps for running the GUI in Python virtual environment